 Medea Ranck, director of marketing & outreach, spends a moment with speaker Matt Smith of AAPPA.
+Back to the work...

 President-Elect Cox verifies that the VPs are ready for the Town Hall meeting.

 Hear no evil, see no evil, and speak no evil.
 Wait a minute-is this APPA?
 VPs Jim Roberts, Vickie DeWitt, and Mike Besspiata